OpenSourceModular/rosettegenerator/README.md

      - `https://github.com/OpenSourceModular/OctoPrint-RosetteGenerator/archive/refs/heads/main.zip`
 3. Install and restart OctoPrint.

-For best results, publish a GitHub Release first and use the release zip URL so users always install a known version.

 ### Option 2: pip install from GitHub

 Run this in the same Python environment as OctoPrint: